TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - Though we could skip freezing if the character who disconnected is dead
     - Right now let's only implement freezing on the next round

-- Rankeds
-    - Should start **whenever there's >=2 players.**
-        - Why?
-            - This is the most flexible:
-                - People might connect in any configuration.
-                - The most often will be 1v1.
-                - But sometimes a third person might connect mid-way, and we don't want to leave them alone when countdown is still ongoing.
-                - We'd also have to otherwise prioritize e.g. 1v1 servers first so people aren't left with a non-full server despite having a 1v1 or 2v2 setup ready.
-    - There needs to be a 5-10 sec period where you can accept the current team configuration
-        - Actually do we need this if we restart the countdown every time composition changes?
-            - So you can't trick someone in the last moment
-        - Just have 5 seconds during which you can still disconnect without consequence
-            - this is the "Match starting in..." stage

-        - At this point server becomes unjoinable
-        - Should be impossible to restart match through rcon or any other way
-        - just have a bool in arena mode for ranked behaviors override
-    - Why not treat Warmup as ranked countdown?
-    - Type /ready to skip warmup
-        - Should work for everything too
-    - Anytime someone changes team warmup timer resets

-    - When server is full allow changing teams without limit
-    - Server will send ranked messages:
-        - Countdown ranked
-            - This is only informational for clients but will sit in the state and will be decremented.
-            - In case a mode is changed and this is reverted to -1, the server will detect a ranked again.
-        - Cancel ranked
-            - In case team composition changes
-        - Start ranked

 - Let's save all matches to the database just in case we later want to analyze the data

-- round mmr numbers to e.g. 2 decimals

 - Add gamer role to discord to be pinged by server-monitor
     - only new server/connect notifs

 - Editor: copy path to clipboard

-- Ranked matches (w/o matchmaking yet)
-    - Just have servers with 2, 4 slots etc.
-    - Ranked only starts when the server gets full
-        - This way it's automatically hidden from Quick play feature
-    - What about non-steam players who connect?
-        - Won't really be many these days
-        - Tbh we might just host 1-2 servers with [Casual] and disallow non-steam clients on the ranked ones
-        - Will later be able to login through discord
-            - Btw can't the C++ discord api authenticate for us?
-Without having to do oauth

 - zbudowalbym gierke z address sanitizerem